Excel Linear Interpolation (Table of Contents)

 =FORECAST(A4,B2:B3,A2:A3)

-And as you can see, the final result is the same, i.e. 30 Minutes.
+And as you can see, the final result is the same, i.e., 30 Minutes.

-For creating a chart, go to the Insert menu, click on Scatter and then select Scatter With Smooth Lines and Markers.
+For creating a chart, go to the Insert menu, click on Scatter, and then select Scatter With Smooth Lines and Markers.

-If we look at the below chart of the above example, we can say the data set has a linear relationship and known as linear interpolation.
+If we look at the below chart of the above example, we can say the data set has a linear relationship known as linear interpolation.

 Examples of Linear Interpolation in Excel